Skip to main content

 Only admins and editors can make edits from the Source and can edit the content of steps shared from the Source with one or more cohort.

-For courses with multiple Cohorts, most edits should be made on the Source Path and then synced to all Cohorts.
+For courses with multiple Cohorts, most edits should be made on the Source Path and then published to all Cohorts.
 In addition, each Cohort Path can be customized by an admin, editor, or teacher.
 Each learner and moderator receives an individual copy of this Path when they register and it is updated with any edits each time they log in.

 Edits to the Source will impact all Cohorts that share the content from the Source.